The Relativity of Server Health

 Challenge: Triage and Take Action

 My challenge to everyone is to try and strive for the best server health you can get.
 Triage critical, high, and medium warnings to tackle the highest impact issues first.
-Take action where you can, but temper your alerts rather than adjusting the definition of "healthy."
+Take action where you can but temper your alerts rather than adjusting the definition of "healthy."

 Measuring Server Health

-If you've read this post, and you're looking for a way to measure the health of your server environment, you are invited to give SentryOne a try.
-Getting your health overview score only takes a few minutes, and the fully functional trial version is free for up to 30 days.
+If you've read this post, and you're looking for a way to measure the health of your server environment, you are invited to give SQL Sentry a try.
+Getting your health overview score only takes a few minutes.